 Thinking About Our Child’s Future

 We’ve discussed establishing a college savings fund on the blog in the past and there are a few other things I wanted to mention about it in this context.
 When I posted the article about 529 savings plans, many people commented that they would look to do that when they have children, but you don’t have to wait!
 You can open a 529 at anytime… in fact I opened our 529 plan before Nate and I even thought about starting a family.
 All you have to do is list yourself as the beneficiary when you set it up, and when you receive your child’s social security number, you will be able to change the beneficiary to your child without any tax consequences.
-Also, be sure to automate a regular portion of your paycheck to automatically transfer to the 529 account on a pre-tax basis.
+Also, be sure to automate a regular portion of your paycheck to automatically transfer to the 529 account.
 This will maximize your tax savings and investment potential and can be accomplished by working with your payroll or HR department to make sure that these contributions are being executed correctly.
-Don’t miss out on this opportunity to avoid tax by making contributions out of your take-home pay.
+Get that money moved over before it even hits your bank account and you "accidentally" spend it.